iiag/iiag-lore/races/Gnats/Language.md

 Introduction
 ============

+Gnat is a subtle language, though its meaning is often clear.
+Most foreign learners can pick up enough of it to get by relatively quickly, but it is rare that a foreign learner ever achieve a complete understanding the complex intricacies that lie beneath its proverbial surface.
+As a foreign learner, try not to be dissuaded by the apparent complexity, coarse meaning is always easy, it is refining those coarse grains of meaning in a thin dust that can be mixed with water into a slurry and placed into all various crevasses of conversation that is the much more difficult task.

 The modern Gnat Language is typically divided into "High" Gnat and "Low" Gnat.
 High Gnat is the primary literary language of the race, while Low Gnat is the primary vernacular.
 In more exclusive religious circles, the High Gnat can be a spoken language.
 Similarly, Low Gnat is sometimes written for more mundane tasks, such as record keeping for food, troop numbers, and the like.
 From a grammatical perspective, Low Gnat is primarily a subset of High Gnat, with the addition of some idiomatic, irregular constructions.
 While their vocabularies have notable overlap, there is certainly also a noticable divergence between them.
 The proceeding article will describe foremost the grammar of High Gnat taking note when necessary of how it differentiates from Low Gnat.

 Script and Phonology